benjamin-delhomme/DIMA-OntoToolkit/README.md

 - Use Hermit Reasoner and runs SPARQL queries on the extracted data.
 ---

-## 🧠 Feature Extraction Pipeline
+## 🔍 Feature Extraction Pipeline

-Once input text is provided, **DIMA-OntoToolkit** extracts key semantic structures before generating the final OWL files.
+Once input text is provided, **DIMA-OntoToolkit** extracts key semantic structures then DIMA techniques before generating the final OWL files.
 These intermediary outputs are useful for debugging, visualization, or integration with other systems.

-### 🔍 Steps in the Feature Extraction Process
+### 🪛 Steps in the Influence-Mini Feature Extraction Process

 1. **Headline Detection**